hschletz/Braintacle/INSTALL.md

 Although the schema update is usually safe, a database backup is recommended.
 It is also safe to run the script even if there is nothing to update.

-If you run Braintacle directly off a git tree, upgrading is very easy: you can use the script tools/update-from-git.sh which pulls the latest code and invokes database-manager.php.

 Migrating from OCS Inventory NG